Child Brain Injury Compensation Claims

 How do you know if your child has brain damage?

 The Child Brain Injury cases that we see usually involve children that have endured a traumatic and delayed delivery they may have caused them to suffer from oxygen starvation (or birth asphyxia).
 Another more common cause of brain injury is a serious infection during or shortly after birth that damages the brain if left untreated.
+Both of these causes could be sufficient grounds for bringing a birth injury negligence claim.

 Mothers have very clear intuition about whether something has gone wrong at birth and are usually the first to recognise something is not quite right with their baby.